Haplogroup K2b1 (Y-DNA)

 Haplogroup K2b1, known sometimes as haplogroup MS, is a human Y-DNA haplogroup, defined by SNPs P397 and P399.
 It has a complex, diverse and not-yet fully understood internal structure; its downstream descendants include the major haplogroups Haplogroup M (P256) and Haplogroup S (M230).

-It is not clear at present whether the basal paragroup K2b1* is carried by any living males.
+It is not clear at present whether the basal haplogroup, K2b1* is carried by any living males.
 Individuals carrying subclades of K2b1 are found primarily among Papuan peoples, Micronesian peoples, indigenous Australians, and Polynesians.

 Structure

 K2b1 is a direct descendant of K2b – known previously as Haplogroup MPS.

-Its only primary branches are the major haplogroups S (B254), also known as K2b1a (and previously known as Haplogroup S1 or K2b1a4) and M (P256), also known as K2b1b (previously K2b1d).
+It has a number of branches including the major haplogroups S (B254), also known as K2b1a (and previously known as Haplogroup S1 or K2b1a4) and M (P256), also known as K2b1b (previously K2b1d).